zookzook/elixir-mongodb-driver/README.md

 - For `--sslMode` you can use one of `allowSSL` or `preferSSL`
 - You can enable any other options you want when starting `mongod`

-## More Examples

-There are some basic examples in the `example` folder.
-But if you want to see the driver in action take a look at [Vega](https://github.com/zookzook/vega), especially the [Board.ex](https://github.com/zookzook/vega/blob/master/lib/vega/board.ex) module for using the transaction api together with bulk operations.

 ## Special Thanks